Nourchen05/Calculator_ReactJS_App/README.md

-#Calculator React App
+# Calculator React App

-Click to the website to see the result https://calculator-react-nourchen.herokuapp.com/
+Click to the website to see directly the result : https://calculator-react-nourchen.herokuapp.com/

 # Getting Started with Create React App